-- (1) [Not used]

-- (2) A retailer must not arrange de-energisation of a customer's premises except in accordance with Division 2.

-- (3) [Not used]

-- (4) [Not used]
+- (1) [Not used] This Part applies to small customers only, and references to a customer are to be construed accordingly. - (2) A retailer must not arrange de-energisation of a customer's premises except in accordance with Division 2. - (3) [Not used] - (4) [Not used]